CHAPTER 4. BUILDINGS AND CONSTRUCTIONCHAPTER 4. BUILDINGS AND CONSTRUCTION\Article 2. Building Code

 (b) In the event an application for a building permit is submitted to the City Building Inspector no later than 120 days after a required final planning commission approval (e.g. final plat, site plan, etc.), and such finally approved plat or plan was based on architectural or construction drawings or plans prepared in accordance with the City’s building code regulations in effect at the time of the final approval, the City Building Inspector has the discretion to apply the building codes (or any part thereof) that were in effect at the time of the final planning commission approval, instead of the newly adopted building codes (or any part thereof).

-The following sections of this article are in addition to, or are revisions of, the standard codes incorporated by reference in section 4-202:
+The following sections of this article are in addition to, or are revisions of, the standard codes incorporated by reference in sections 4-202 and 4-203 of Article 2 of Chapter 4 of the City Code:

 (a) Adoption of Street, Storm Sewer and Sidewalk Construction Standards.
 There is hereby adopted by reference the street, storm sewer and sidewalk construction standards of the latest publication by the Kansas City Metropolitan Chapter of the American Public Works Association.